Skip to Content

 8th Place: Etosha National Park, Namibia

-Namibia’s most important park is home to countless wildlife, including the white and black rhino which are critically endangered, something you can read more about in one of our other articles about these ancient and disappearing creatures.
+Namibia’s most important park is home to countless wildlife, including the critically endangered white and black rhino, something you can read more about in one of our other articles about these ancient and disappearing creatures.
 There are also several predatory cat species and many antelopes.
 “Etosha” means “big white square,” which describes the landscape well.
 The vegetation is extremely sparse; in the dry season, many animals gather at artificial waterholes.

-In the dry season, many animals can easily be observed at the park water holes and camps.
+In the dry season, many animals can easily be observed at the park’s waterholes and camps.
 114 different species of mammals live in the park.

-Every coin has two sides: The park is completely fenced in and cuts the animals off their original routes in search of water in the Kuene region.
-The waterholes are not comparable to the actual environment and natural migration behavior for true lovers.
+Every coin has two sides: the park is completely fenced in and cuts the animals off from their original routes in search of water in the Kuene region.
+The waterholes are not comparable to the actual environment and natural migration behavior for true nature lovers.

 7th place: Tarangire National Park, Tanzania